ChristianG1/Quotes-Flutter/README.md

-# quotes
+# Quotes

 A new Flutter project.
+This project is a manager quotes, you only delete quotes.

 ## Getting Started